msc-acse/acse-9-independent-research-project-dapolak/README.md

 ## Repository Structure

-`/Notebooks`: Contains `IRP_slugdetection_2019` which is a walk through of the slugpackage functionalities and `IRP_HyperParameterTuning` which shows some of the analysis performed during the development of the package
+`/Notebooks`: Contains `IRP_slugdetection_2019` which is a walk through of the slugdetection package functionalities and `IRP_HyperParameterTuning` which shows some of the analysis performed during the development of the package

-`/dist` contains the dsitribution wheel file `.whl` which is required to use the package on DataBricks
+`/dist` contains the distribution wheel file `.whl` which is required to use the package on DataBricks

-`/docs` contins all information regarding the creation of the documentation Github page
+`/docs` contains all information regarding the creation of the documentation Github page

-`/images` contains images for the read me
+`/images` contains images for the README

 `/slugdetection` is the package created.
 It contains all the modules and modules tests sripts.

-`/sphinx` contains the sphinx doxumentation and buid pages
+`/sphinx` contains the sphinx documentation and build pages